OpenBookPublishers/image-manager/doc/using-image-manager.md

 BUG: There is a known problem with chapters: the system periodically resets to focus on the first chapter.

+BUG: Sometimes the edit icon does not work.
+This can be obviated by reloading the webpage, either with the icon in the browser or, customarily, by pressing Ctrl-R, and then clicking the icon again.

 Initialisation
 --------------